 DOMESTICATED is a critical appropriation of the home space.
 A territory our bodies have been socially destined to: in order to beleft unseen, in order to be left aside from the public.
 A territory we want tobe under constant and collective change and construction.
 A territory we now reclaim and reimagine.

-Things You Should Know is a text piece regarding the feminization of domestic labour, an undervalued form of work that is constantly portrayed as the expectation of something that women ‘should be doing out of love’.
-The text reclaims domestic work as real, valuable work while using language to play with the idea of multiple narrators, questioning who is speaking and constantly switching between the voices of the opressor and the opressed.
+Things You Should Know is a text piece regarding the paid and unpaid care, emotional and domestic work women perform in the everyday, an undervalued form of work that is constantly portrayed as the expectation of something that women ‘should be doing out of love’.
+Switching voices and positions of power between the authoritative and the vulnerable, it makes the viewer wonder about the blurred identity of its narrator.